XMON3R/ArchitekturyENR1/Schedules-SCH1/scenarios/data_manager-scenario.md

 - Measure with avarage latency of 200 ms

 #### Architecture Update
 The architecture handles permissions independently from other requests from frontend, which entwines frontend and data manager.
-I would consider checking permisions of requests inside data manager
+I would consider checking permisions of requests inside data manager.